fictionco/fiction/README.md

 > Serverless CMS designed to help you start a fully functional website, blog or PWA (progressive-web-app) *within 5 minutes*.

 > How?
-Factor is has a hot-swappable plugin system based on NPM that allows you to install and configure plugins without writing any code.
+Factor is a hot-swappable plugin system based on NPM that allows you to install and configure plugins without writing any code.

 ## Links